Medicine Tips for Seniors

 What special risks do medications pose for seniors?

-As people grow older, needing a prescription medicine is almost as inevitable as gray hair and reading glasses.
+For many older people, needing a prescription medicine is almost as inevitable as gray hair and reading glasses.
 Two-thirds of all seniors take at least one medication each day, and 25 percent take three or more.
 Many seniors owe their lives -- or at least their lifestyles -- to medications, but the remedies can also carry serious risks.

 As a senior, you're especially vulnerable to the effects of prescription drugs.
 Not only do people in your age group take more drugs than any other group, you're also more sensitive to the effects of medication.
 Each year, in fact, more than 9 million Americans suffer side effects or have a negative reaction to medication.
 Fortunately, a few simple steps can help you take the danger out of your drugs.